droidwayin/GentleDynamics/README.md

 >This preset aims for a gentle lift in loudness, not heavy boosting.
 Toggle the compressor on/off to hear the difference, or use the bypass button in EasyEffects to compare the full effect.
 Start 10 points below your usual volume.<br><br> Place your AutoEQ headset correction profile (if you have any) **after** the MBC: <br>Source → [18Hz EQ Filter] → [8-Band MBC] → **[Your AutoEQ Profile]** → [Compressor] → [Limiter] → Output <br><br> ⋆.˚🦋༘⋆

-## 🎬 GentleDynamics Movie Dialogue Leveler 🗣️🔊
+## 🎬 GentleDynamics Movie Dialogue Leveler 🗣️

 This preset employs surgical compression techniques to solve the common problem of fluctuating dialogue levels in modern movies.
 Unlike traditional loudness normalization that raises the entire volume, often exaggerating noise and crushing impactful sounds, this chain works intelligently without using AutoGain and Equalizer.

 You get consistent, intelligible speech without sacrificing the original artistic intent.
 Explosions, musical scores, and ambient soundscapes remain almost untouched, preserving the dynamic, theatrical experience the creators intended.

+> 🔊 Set your volume to half of what you normally use for movies, and raise the volume until it feels comfortable to you.

 ## 👀 The Difference Between Profiles (Music)